-We are for local climate action.Carbon Copy is a solutions hub that connects local communities, councils and companies who share the goal of a carbon zero future.
+We are for local climate action.Carbon Copy is a hub that connects local communities, councils and companies who share the goal of a carbon zero future.
 We are a non-political, non-profit organisation.
 Our aim is to help more people in taking local climate action and collectively in building something better.

 Focus on solutions not problems.

-It is extremely difficult to see a safe way through the next few decades without a drastic reorientation of priorities – towards recognition our planet’s limits, regeneration of the environment, and reduction in our consumption.
+It is extremely difficult to see a safe way through the next few decades without a drastic reorientation of priorities – towards recognition of our planet’s limits, regeneration of the environment, and reduction in our consumption.
 However, we need a new narrative that is not just an escape route from danger.
 Effective change starts with a positive message – we need constructive, worthwhile reasons for mobilising and embracing the challenges we face.
 Is it doable?
 Yes.
 Many of the solutions already exist.
 Is it a sacrifice?
 No. The evidence grows day-by-day that a de-carbonised world is a more attractive world.

 Address structural change.

 There will always be other pressures on our communities – to improve educational services, deliver quality social services, create more employment opportunities.
 All of these things are necessary, some are more urgent than others, but none is sufficient in a resource-constrained world with an unstable environment.
 Climate action is not the equal of these issues: it encompasses them all.
 We need structural change – measured in terms of our social equity, not simply economic growth; of our capacity to thrive, not simply consume; of our collective potential, not simply individual achievements.